ga-wdi-boston/ruby/README.md

 => 23
 ```

 However, there are a couple of important differences.
-For instance, Ruby hashes do not allow you to access their keys through a dot notation; you _must_ use square braces.
+For instance, Ruby
+hashes do not allow you to access their keys through a dot notation; you
+*must* use square braces.

 #### Your Turn

-In pairs, edit your fizzbuzz code, adding a hash containing keys `"fizz"`, `"buzz"`, `"fizzbuzz"`, and `"other"`, each with arrays as values.
-As you iterate through all the numbers from 1 to `max_num`, add each number to one of the arrays mentioned above; numbers divisible by 3 _only_ should go into the `"fizz"` array, numbers divisible by 5 _only_ should go into the ``"buzz"`` array, numbers divisible by both should go into the `"fizzbuzz"` array, and numbers divisible by neither should go into the `"other"` array.
-Finally, once you're done, return the hash as the result of `fizzbuzz`.
+In pairs, edit your fizzbuzz code, adding a hash containing keys `"fizz"`,
+`"buzz"`, `"fizzbuzz"`, and `"other"`, each with arrays as values.
+As you
+iterate through all the numbers from 1 to `max_num`, add each number to one
+of the arrays mentioned above; numbers divisible by 3 *only* should go into
+the `"fizz"` array, numbers divisible by 5 *only* should go into the ``"buzz"``
+ array, numbers divisible by both should go into the `"fizzbuzz"` array, and
+ numbers divisible by neither should go into the `"other"` array.
+Finally,
+ once you're done, return the hash as the result of `fizzbuzz`.

 Run your code from the console using `ruby`, and check your work using `pry`.

 ## Common Gotchas When Learning Ruby After JavaScript

 -   `==` and `===` mean different things between the two languages.
+In
-In JavaScript, `===` is a 'strict equality' comparator, while `==` is a 'loose equality' comparator; since `==` has some weird exceptions, the convention is to almost always use `===`. **In Ruby, however, the reverse is true; you should `==` to test for equality, and _not_ use `===`** (which does something different).
+JavaScript, `===` is a 'strict equality' comparator, while `==` is a
+'loose equality' comparator; since `==` has some weird exceptions, the
+convention is to almost always use `===`.

+**In Ruby, however, the reverse is true; you should `==` to test for equality, and _not_ use `===`** (which does something different).

 -   Use `.equal?` if we *need* to test for identity (two variables that reference the same object).

-- Ruby has several different numeric types (unlike JavaScript), but most operations "do what we expect".
+-   Ruby has several different numeric types (unlike JavaScript),
+but most operations "do what we expect".

 -   Booleans: Only `false` and `nil` are falsy in Ruby.
 Everything else is truthy.

 -   We don't need to use parentheses when invoking a method (as we saw above with the `+` method - one exception later).
 But sometimes they add clarity, so it can be beneficial to include them.

 -   The Ruby comment character is `#`.
 Everything following a `#` on a line is ignored by the interpreter.

 -   p, [$stdout.]puts, [$stdout.]print are not directly analogous to console.log but are often used for a similar purpose when writing scripts run from the terminal

 -   Ruby's convention is to use underscores between words in names (a.k.a. 'snake_case').
 Constants start with a capital letter.

-- Use Sublime tab completion to avoid the common, and hard to find error of writing `def method_name` and forgetting the closing `end`.
+-   Use Atom tab completion to avoid the common, and hard to find error of writing `def method_name` and forgetting the closing `end`.
 Good indentation will help with this as well.

 -   Ruby doesn't implicitly convert numbers to strings.

 ## Additional Resources